dagolovach/webapp-ise-switch-sessions/README.md

-# Switch Check Access Sessions
+# WebApp to gather Access Sessions info and Set Endpoint Group in ISE

+This Flask Web Application allows to do the following:
-A simple script to collect information about access-session on the switch.
+1. gather information about access-session on the switch.
 - login to the switch
 - collect all mac addresses from access-sessions
 - check access-session for each mac address